OGRAIN Winter Conference

 So, every year I come to OGRAIN and I really like the networking and seeing people that I haven’t seen in a year and catching up on what went well, what didn’t go well this year.
 I always appreciate a good balance between farmers’ perspectives on the farmer panels and also the research perspective, usually from Erin or from other people from other states.

-Interested in being a sponsor and/or exhibitor at the OGRAIN Conference?
+Interested in being a sponsor and/or exhibitor at next year’s OGRAIN Conference?
 Send an email to kelly.debbink@wisc.edu to view our sponsorship options.

 Refund Policy